HomeArticles / BooksHow to choose an accountant for your private medical practice

 Collaboration and Communication

 Our first point was that a good accountant can be your greatest supporter and co-pilot.
 To do this effectively they need to collaborate closely with you, regularly reviewing the performance of your practice and discussing your business strategy with you.
-They should be able to advise you on the correct activities to focus your energies to increase patient income and how to maximise the profitability of your practice.

-To collaborate effectively, your accountant needs to possess excellent communication skills.
 They must be able to inform you of updates and changes in clear and easy to understand language.
 Accountants can impact critical business decision making, so they must offer advice that is heard and understood.
 They may also need to collaborate with your employees, who may have little financial experience, so the ability to explain things in a way that will be understood is vital.

 Being able to offer a wide range of skills can only come with many years of experience.
 Your new accountant should be able to offer a selection of testimonials and references backing up their work.